zertrin/clikraken/README.md

 You should probably change the permissions to this file to protect it: `chmod 600 ~/.config/clikraken/kraken.key`

+Alternatively, you can set a path in the environment variable `CLIKRAKEN_API_KEYFILE` to override the default keyfile location.

-### Step 5 (optional): Generate a settings file and adapt it to your needs
+### Step 3 (optional): Generate a settings file and adapt it to your needs

-clikraken looks for settings in `~/.config/clikraken/settings.ini`.
+clikraken looks for settings in `~/.config/clikraken/settings.ini` per default.

 If the settings file doesn't exist yet, default settings are assumed.
 You can see the default settings by calling `clikraken generate_settings`.
-Currently these settings are mostly useful for defining the default currency pair to assume if not provided as an option (--pair). *The current built-in default pair is XETHZEUR*.
+Currently these settings are mostly useful for defining the default currency pair to use if the option `--pair` (or `-p`) is not provided. *The current built-in default pair is XETHZEUR* (Ethereum/Euro).
 You may want to change that if you are mostly trading with another currency pair.
+Alternatively, you can set the environment variable `CLIKRAKEN_DEFAULT_PAIR` to override the default currency pair.

 You can generate your `settings.ini` by doing the following: